 Lisa Mahoney, President

-Ms. Mahoney is the President and Owner of The Clark Group.
-Over the past fifteen years, Ms. Mahoney has focused her career in environmental and natural resource regulations, policies and analyses.
+Lisa Mahoney is the President and Owner of The Clark Group.
+Over the past twenty years, Ms. Mahoney has served as a NEPA expert in both the government and private sector.
+As president and owner of The Clark Group, she manages the company’s environmental practice and provides clients with environmental compliance, policy, and regulatory development under NEPA and related laws and Executive Orders.
+Her background as both an ecologist and attorney provides her with a unique understanding and experience on how to develop and implement strategies for environmental compliance.
 Ms. Mahoney previously served as Chief of Environmental Programs for the Department of Homeland Security’s US-VISIT Program and as an agency representative to the White House Council on Environmental Quality.
 Early in her career, Ms. Mahoney worked for the Department of Justice as an environmental protection specialist.
-Ms. Mahoney lives in Montpelier, VT, where she is affiliated with several Vermont-based organizations such as the Vermont Environmental Consortium and the Natural Resources Committee of EnVision Montpelier.
-She is a member of internationally-focused environmental organizations such as the International Association for Impact Assessment, and serves as Co-Chair of the Environmental Policy Committee for the National Association of Environmental Professionals.
-Ms. Mahoney earned a Juris Doctor and Master’s Degree in Environmental Law from Vermont Law School.
-Email Ms. Mahoney at: email@example.com
+Ms. Mahoney lives in Montpelier, VT, where she is affiliated with several Vermont-based organizations such as the Vermont River Conservancy, Vermont Environmental Consortium and the Natural Resources Committee of EnVision Montpelier.
+She is a member of internationally-focused environmental organizations such as the International Association for Impact Assessment, and has served as Co-Chair of the Environmental Policy Committee for the National Association of Environmental Professionals.
+Ms. Mahoney earned a Juris Doctor and Master’s Degree in Environmental Law from Vermont Law School, and a Bachelor of Science degree in Ecology at Tulane University.
+Email Ms. Mahoney at: firstname.lastname@example.org

 Holly Reuter, Associate